Breeding Dubia Roaches

 1. Housing the roaches

 Although you will house them in just one container, get two.
-This way you can swap the colony when you need to clean their current housing container.
+This way, you can swap the colony when you need to clean their current housing container.
 I recommend an opaque container with an opaque lid.
 This makes it easier to keep the enclosure dark.
 The container should be at least 25 gallons.
-The Sterilite 25-Gallon Ultra Tote is an excellent fit.
+The Rubbermaid 25 gallon Roughneck storage container is an excellent fit.

 Create ventilation holes

-To provide adequate ventilation, make a large hole in the lid (about 14 x 14 inches in size) and glue a metal mesh over the hole to prevent the roaches from escaping.
+TTo provide adequate ventilation, make a large ventilation hole in the lid (about 14 x 14 inches in size) and glue a metal mesh over the ventilation hole to prevent the roaches from escaping.
 The mesh needs to be metallic as the roaches can chew through fiberglass.
 In the absence of hot glue, use duct tape to attach the mesh over the ventilation holes.

 Provide hiding places